MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/launch-json.md

 ---
 title: The launch.json file for DevTools extension
-description: The launch.json file for the Microsoft Edge DevTools extension for Visual Studio Code.
+description: The launch.json file for the Microsoft Edge DevTools extension for Visual Studio Code, for advanced customization of debug configurations.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual